Lippia javanica

 Photographer: Ivan Lätti

-Fever tea, as Lippia javanica is commonly known, is a woody shrub with square stems (seen in cross-section).
+Lippia javanica, commonly known as fever tea, is an erect, woody shrub growing square stems (seen in cross-section) reaching 2 m in height.
 The hairy leaves are lanceolate to oblong and rough with conspicuous veining.
-They invite passersby to pick and crush a leaf for smelling the pleasant lemon fragrance.
+They invite passersby to pick and crush a leaf for smelling the pleasant verbena fragrance.

 Dense, rounded flowerheads comprising small white flowers are seen in summer and autumn.
 The corolla has four white or cream coloured lobes.
 The stamens are contained within the corolla tube.

-The javanica specific name was conferred as the plant also grows on the island of Java in Indonesia, where the tropical rainforest climate is very different to the plant’s South African habitat (Van Wyk and Malan, 1997; Blundell, 1987; Wikipedia; www.plantzafrica.com; http://redlist.sanbi.org).
+The javanica specific name was conferred, maybe incorrectly, as some sources have it that the plant does not grow naturally on the island.
+The tropical rainforest climate of Java is very different to the plant’s South African habitat (Van Wyk and Malan, 1997; Blundell, 1987; Wikipedia; iNaturalist; https://pza.sanbi.org; https://treesa.org; http://redlist.sanbi.org).